steven-klein/portfolio/docs/ecommerce.md

 ## [The Local Collaborative](https://thelocalcollaborative.com)

 As Co-founder and CTO of The Local Collaborative I designed, developed, and deployed all aspects of the current platform.
-Still in it's early stages and growing pains rapid development and an ability to adapt to market changes has been important.
+Still in it's early stages, with many growing pains, rapid development and an ability to adapt to market changes has been important.
 This project has been incredibly challenging as I'm not just focused on development, but also growth, marketing, and funding.

 <div class="image-grid responsive">
     <p><img src="/assets/images/projects/tlc-2.jpg"/></p>